Originally published: December 20, 2016

 Important to Note:

-Almost ALL vintage china (and a lot of modern china) I have tested with an XRF has had at least some Lead, and most have been at levels that are hundreds or thousands of times the current acceptable level (set as “acceptable” by U.S. Consumer Product Safety Commission [CPSC]) for items manufactured and sold as intended for children.
+Almost ALL vintage china (and a lot of modern china) I have tested with an XRF has had at least some Lead.
+Most have been at levels that are hundreds or thousands of times the current acceptable level (set as “acceptable” by the U.S. Consumer Product Safety Commission [CPSC]) for items manufactured and sold as intended for children.
 I have personally tested thousands of dishes in the past eight years!
 Dishes are not considered “items intended for children” so they can still legally have total Lead content at levels above what is considered safe for kids.
 The only dishes that legally have to have coatings or glazes below 90 parts per million (90 ppm) Lead (the CPSC standard) are dishes sold as children’s (or baby) dish sets.

 Also very important: I am not saying that your specific vintage or other Leaded china will poison you.
 (I rarely say that!)
 What I am saying is that there should be no Lead in our kitchens at all.
-If we can make informed choices as consumers and choose lead-free options, why wouldn’t we want to do that?
+If we can make informed choices as consumers and choose Lead-free options, why wouldn’t we want to do that?
 Lead is one of the most potent neurotoxins known to man and does not belong anywhere in our kitchens or on our dining tables.
 Period.

-Mother of Lead poisoned children
+Mother of Lead-poisoned children

 Unexpected Lead Expert

 Amazon links are affiliate links.
 If you purchase something after clicking on one of oUR affiliate links WE may receive a small percentage of what you spend at no extra cost to you.